liferay/liferay-docs/develop/tutorials/articles/alloyui-taglibs/using-alloyui-form-validator-in-a-portlet.markdown

 Here are the steps to follow to implement form validation in your portlet:

 - **Step 1:** Create a Form with Named Input Fields
-- **Step 2:** Add a FormValidator
+- **Step 2:** Add a `FormValidator`
 - **Step 3:** Specify Rules for the Input Fields
 - **Step 4:** Specify Custom Violation Messages (optional)

 You'll start by creating your form.

 ### Step 1: Create a Form with Named Input Fields

 If you haven't done so already, create an HTML `<form>`.
-Assign an ID to the form, to facilitate selecting it from the AlloyUI script that you're going to write.
+Assign an ID to the form to facilitate selecting it from the AlloyUI script that you'll write.
 Lastly, name each of the form's `<input>` fields that you want to validate.

 Here's a form, for example, that has input fields `firstname`, `email`, and `age`.
 Note that the form has an `id` attribute and each of the form's input